tom2662/-witchtestjava.github.io-/index.md

 ###
 How to run :
  - change directory to main directory
- - open terminal and run "go run main.go"
+ - open terminal and run "java Basic"
  - input all requirement
  - view the result